eclipse-openj9/openj9-docs/docs/xtrace.md

 <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** You can also control trace by using the `com.ibm.jvm.Trace` API or by using JVMTI from an external agent.

+## Xtrace Option Builder

+Use the <a href="https://www.eclipse.org/openj9/tools/xtrace_option_builder.html" target="_blank">Xtrace Option Builder tool</a> to help you specify the correct options and avoid incompatibilities.

 ## Syntax

     -Xtrace:<parameter>